maridesign/Maklakova_DandD_summer2020/README.md

 # Maklakova_DandD_summer2020

 # Description
-Puzzle game with javascript
-will make it later
+Puzzle game with javascript.
+Drug puzzle pieces from the left to the middle to build a picture.
+You can chose 4 different pictures to build on the bottom o f the page.

 # Installation
 No installation required